Updated: Sep 13, 2021

 I didn't realize how many people actually find it totally offensive and harmful

 I was attached to what I thought it meant.
 The idea of honoring the divine in all beings as a way of opening up a sacred space for the yoga work, and then closing the sacred space with the same message so we can take it forward into the world--that's what I thought I was doing.
 Now I realize I can still do that -- but the word Namaste is not the right way to do it.

 Namaste is Offensive?

 As an overview, I'll list some views I have heard: We're saying it wrong, at the wrong time.
 It's silly and ignorant of us.
 It's offensive.
 It's cultural misappropriation.
 It's colonizing, whitewashing.
-It perpetuates white supremecy.
+It perpetuates white supremacy.
 It creates racist riffs.
-It exoticises Indian people.
+It exoticizes Indian people.
 It broadcasts yourself as a fake spiritual person.
-It creates a power dynamic in which you are the teacher and you are condesending to lesser beings.
+It creates a power dynamic in which you are the teacher and you are condescending to lesser beings.
 And of course, printing it on yoga gear and making puns like "Namaste-in-bed" is definitely offensive.

 Quite a wakeup call.
 Let me send this out into the universe: If I have ever harmed or offended you by making mistakes with the word, Namaste, I am truly sorry.
 I know better, now.

 How did this happen?

 The message that Namaste is good to say before and after yoga is everywhere, and sometimes the message comes from "good" sources.

 For a teacher and student, Namaste allows two individuals to come together energetically to a place of connection and timelessness, free from the bonds of ego-connection.
 In yoga class, Namaste should ideally be done at the beginning and end of class.
 But Namaste needs no occasion.
 It can be performed anywhere, anytime, anyplace, without ritual or preconditions.
 It is an instinctive, unconditional thanksgiving to creation.